-Popular Pierogi Ghost Kitchen Goes Brick-and-Mortar with Three VA Locations
+Popular Pandemic-Born Pierogi Shop Expands to Three VA Food Halls

 Sometimes a craving turns into a business plan.
-That’s the story of Rogi (nee Zofia’s Kitchen), a pandemic- and hunger-born pierogi ghost kitchen that’s in the process of expanding to three counter-order locations in Northern Virginia.
+That’s the story of Zofia’s Kitchen, a pandemic- and hunger-born pierogi ghost kitchen that went brick-and-mortar in December and is in the process of rebranding and expanding to two additional counter-order locations in Northern Virginia.
 Chef/owner Ed Hardy catered a request from a friend last fall who was craving pierogi, a specialty in his native Chicago, and couldn’t find any satisfying DC-area options.
 What started as a favor turned into a popular takeout and delivery concept run out of Cookology in Arlington, where Hardy was an instructor.
 And the rest is stuffed dumpling history.

-The rebranded Rogi restaurant currently operates out of a kiosk in the Ballston Quarter food hall, where it set up shop in December.
+What the team is rebranding as “Rogi” currently operates out of a kiosk in the Ballston Quarter food hall.
 Another counter-order location will open in Leesburg’s Chefscape food hall and culinary incubator on Friday, September 10.
 Hardy is also planning a Tysons branch in the Urbanspace food hall at Tysons Galleria shopping mall, which will likely open by the end of the year.

 At all locations, diners will find a menu of globally-inspired pierogi with dipping sauces, sandwiches, and fun snacks like latke doughnuts—reflective of Hardy’s eclectic resume, which runs the gamut from Bacon N’ Eds food truck owner to finer-dining positions with Marcus Samuelsson and Danny Meyer in New York.

-Note: *This post has been updated